 Please be aware, that although virtual visits support your healthcare, some visits need to be in person.
 This includes preventative visits such as Pap smears and colonoscopies, etc. If you need to schedule a visit with your doctor that can’t be done virtually, reach out to your healthcare provider to find out what their procedures are for seeing patients during the pandemic.

-University Health is dedicated to providing the best, most comprehensive care for patients in South Texas and beyond.
+We are dedicated to providing the best, most comprehensive care for patients in South Texas and beyond.
 For more information about the novel coronavirus, visit universityhealthsystem.com/COVID19.